chatatechnologies/react-autoql/README.md

 ```
 {
-   i: '0', // unique id for each tile but can match 'key'
+   key: '0', // unique id for each tile
    w: 3, // width of the tile.
 A value of 1 represents 1/12 of the container width.
 12 is the maximum (full width)
    h: 2, // height of the tile.
 A value of 1 represents 60px
    x: 0, // x position of the tile (in same increments as w)